whosford/CMPT-225_hashtable/README.md

-# CMPT-225_hashtable
+# CMPT-300_ProducerConsumer
-Repository for hashtable assignment from CMPT 225
+Repository for producer/consumer assignment from CMPT 300